marijnh/Eloquent-JavaScript/06_object.md

   }
 }
 ```

+When a class does not declare a constructor, it will automatically get an empty one.

 If you try to call `#getSecret` from outside the class, you get an error.
 Its existence is entirely hidden inside the class declaration.